 Lesbian, Gay, Bisexual, Transgendered and Queer/Questioning.
 Assembly is a “welcoming” congregation, meaning that all people who are LGBTQ are welcome to worship with us and be fully part of the congregation.

-We maintain a local email list serve for time-sensitive announcements.
-We also have a list serve for parents, with information related to children’s activities at Assembly.
-To sign up for these email lists, email firstname.lastname@example.org or fill out the information sheet at the end of the Assembly Survival Kit.
+An electronic mailing list to which we send Orders of Worship and Sharing & Prayer emails each week, as well as information about other events.
+This is separate from the list of Assemblyline subscribers.
+We also have a separate listserv for parents, which we use to send appropriate resources and information related to children’s activities at Assembly.
+To sign up for any of these email lists, email email@example.com or fill out the information sheet at the end of the Assembly Survival Kit.

 Ministry Team (as compared to committee and task force)

-A group of people who wish to give focused attention to a specific faith-related issue.
-Two current examples are the Peace and Justice Ministry Team and Creation Care Ministry Team.
+A group of people who wish to give focused attention to a specific faith- and/or justice-related issue.
+Two current examples are the Prayer Ministry Team and the Safety Networks Ministry Team.
 Ministry teams vary from Assembly committees and task forces by having voluntary membership and a life span determined by the members.
 Committees and task forces are appointed by leadership group and/or congregational discernment.
 Committees renew annually through the leader selection process.
 Task forces end when their task is completed.

 Mennonite Youth Fellowship, grades 9-12

-Assembly’s team of three co-pastors which functions as a support/guide for the congregation, with an intentionally non-hierarchical structure.
-The pastors do not set the agenda or “lead” the congregation in a traditional sense.
-You may not even see any of the pastors up front on a Sunday morning.
+Assembly’s team of four co-pastors functions as a support/guide for the congregation, with an intentionally non-hierarchical structure.
+The pastors work with the rest of the Leadership Group to provide congregational leadership, and pastors share the responsibility of providing pastoral care with small groups.
+Each pastor preaches only a few times a year; small groups and other participants contribute their gifts to preaching and worship leading on Sundays.
 Assembly thinks of leadership a bit differently than many churches, so you don’t have to be officially welcomed by the pastor to become a part of the congregation.
-Still, they’d very much like to meet you, so don’t hesitate to ask around if they don’t happen to be up front on the mornings you’ve attended so far.
-Email is a great way to contact the pastors: Lora Nafziger and Karl Shelly.
-To contact either of them or the church office, fill out the Contact Form.
+Still, they’d very much like to meet you, so don’t hesitate to reach out to one of them.
+Email is a great way to contact the pastors.
+To contact one of the pastors, or the church office, fill out the Contact Form.

 Privileges of the Child

 Short for “Small group representatives.”
 Small groups are the building block of Assembly life, pastoral care and general functioning.
 Each small group has a rep, and reps meet monthly during the school year to share and process congregational needs.
-Small group reps also select congregational elders on behalf of their groups.
-Small groups take turns with tasks such as Sunday morning clean-up and hosting K-5 activity nights.
+Small group reps also select congregational elders (who serve on Leadership Group) on behalf of their groups.
+Small groups take turns planning and leading worship services in certain seasons of the year, and also assist with tasks such as fall and spring workdays at the meetinghouse.
 Small groups also do some processing of congregational business.

 Second hour and electives